AugustinWinther/winther.io/README.md

 # winther.io - Website source code
-This repo contains the source code for my personal website [winther.io](https://winther.io).
+This repo contains the source code for my OLD personal website.
+New website made with WordPress at [winther.io](https://winther.io).

 NOTE: This repo does not contain the needed PHP code for validating and sending the contact form